Aboudjem/solidity-style-guide-1/README.md

 ##### A. Prefer Named Return

-**Rule:** Use named return arguments for gas efficiency and clarity, especially in functions with multiple return values.
+Use named return arguments for gas efficiency and clarity, especially in functions with multiple return values.

 **Yes:**